 In the initial stages of keto (adaptation phase), your body wants carbs/glucose.
 After all, that’s what it’s been using for decades, and it’s the easiest fuel it can use.
 You are teaching it to not use this, but to use fat as the main fuel source instead.
-So the last thing you want to do is restrict that fuel.
+So the last thing you want to do is restrict that new fuel.
 Teach it that there’s an abundant supply, make it realise that it’s all good, it just has to make the switch.

 So you keep throwing fat/protein into your (formerly pie, now probably meat) hole until your brain gets the message and your body switches over, at which point, for most people, you’ll discover that your appetite decreases, sometimes dramatically.
 It took me (and Cha) about eight weeks for this to occur.

 It’s at this juncture – once fat adaptation has occurred, and your body is used to its new fat fuel and a good amount of it – that 24-36 hour fasts come in (I told you I’d get back to 1MAD stuff).
 Your body is happy burning its baseline fuel amount that you’ve been feeding it, and so when you 1MAD it, or 0MAD it, it burns that amount of fuel anyway.